 When I pulled this steak off the grill my formerly vegan daughter gave an audible gasp.

-If you want to put on a show then a Tomahawk is the way to go!
+These steaks are expensive but if you want to put on a show then a Tomahawk is the way to go!

-How to Grill a Tomahawk Steak
+How to Reverse Sear a Tomahawk Steak

 Although this steak looks massive and intimidating it is actually very simple to grill.
 The key is to keep things simple and don’t be in a hurry.